browserengineering/book/book/visual-effects.md

 enclosing the child drawing operations.
 This means our display list is no longer just a linear sequence of drawing operations, but a tree.
-So in our display list, let's represent `saveLayer` with a `SaveLayer` operation that takes a sequence of other drawing commands as an
+So in our display list, let's represent `saveLayer` with a `SaveLayer` command that takes a sequence of other drawing commands as an
 argument:

 ``` {.python expected=False}